 - Courses must be submitted by the instructor for designation as an Honors Status course.
 An addendum to the current curriculum must be established for a course to be approved. - Student records (GPA, standardized test scores, transcript, and teacher recommendation) will be reviewed by an undisclosed committee to determine if the student will be admitted to an honors class.
-All decisions made by the committee are final. - In order to apply, applicants must have a minimum cumulative GPA of 3.5. - Students who are accepted for Honors Status will receive instruction in regular classes.
+All decisions made by the committee are final.

+- In order to apply, applicants must have a minimum cumulative GPA of 3.5. - Students who are accepted for Honors Status will receive instruction in regular classes.
 However, additional independent work guided by the teacher will constitute the Honors Status addendum. - Regular meetings with the instructor and other Honors students are a necessary part of the Honors Status program.
-These meetings may take place before school, during lunch, and/or after school. - Students must maintain a 90% semester average or better in all Honors Status courses, successfully complete course requirements for Honors Status students, and consistently adhere to the Code of Excellence. - Students must complete 100% of work in Honors courses to maintain Honors Status. - All students are graded on a 4.5 grading scale in Honors classes.
-Because of the above-grade-level challenge, students are given 0.5 additional quality points for taking Honors courses. - Honors Status will be assessed at semester report time. - If a student falls below Honors Status for academic reasons, meaning the semester average is less than a 90%, he/she will be removed from the Honors class for the next semester. - Honors Status courses (including AP, Honors, and Concurrent) that are transferred from other academic institutions must meet the same criteria and requirements of Sacred Heart High School Honors Program.
+These meetings may take place before school, during lunch, and/or after school. - Students must maintain a 90% semester average or better in all Honors Status courses, successfully complete course requirements for Honors Status students, and consistently adhere to the Code of Excellence. - Students must complete 100% of work in Honors courses to maintain Honors Status. - Students are given additional credit of 0.25 each semester they are in honors, totaling 0.50 additional quality points for the class. - Honors Status will be assessed at semester report time. - If a student falls below Honors Status for academic reasons, meaning the semester average is less than a 90%, he/she will be removed from the Honors class for the next semester, but will secure the 0.25 additional credit for the current attempted semester. - Honors Status courses (including AP, Honors, and Concurrent) that are transferred from other academic institutions must meet the same criteria and requirements of Sacred Heart High School Honors Program.
 If requirements are met, the student may receive a weight no higher than 0.5 for the class. - Administration reserves the right to make any necessary changes or addendums to the Honors Status Program. - Honors Status in a course is designated by an "H" or "Honors" on the highschool transcript.